 |Internet (business premises only or business % of home internet)||Ensure 12 payments||GST|

 |Interest Expense||Ensure 12 payments for loans||N – T|

 If you find after the review you have had to change a lot of GST codes you can actually go into the Account List are and change the default GST code for either the Expense Account or the Supplier and that way you don’t have to remember if the correct code is GST or N-T.

-If you missed last week’s blog, head to countdown to tax time: What you need to do 4 weeks from 30th June – review income accounts
+If you missed last week’s blog, head to countdown to tax time: What you need to do four weeks from 30 June – review income accounts

 MYOB online accounting software will ensure your business is always compliant with tax changes, including the government’s new SuperStream system for paying super contributions.
 If you don’t have MYOB online accounting software, there’s an online accounting solution for every stage of your business.

 The information provided here is of a general nature for Australians and should not be your only source of information.
 Please consult an experienced and registered tax agent as each small business’s circumstance will vary.